Will US President-elect Trump end the Russia-Ukraine war in 100 days?

 Ukraine took back some square kilometres of territory in a counteroffensive in 2023, but failed to break Russian lines.
 Russia went back on the offensive last year, taking 0.69 percent of Ukrainian territory in slow, grinding advances that Ukraine says cost Moscow 430,000 casualties.

-Russia claimed to have seized two more Ukrainian villages on Monday, Nvoyegorovka in Luhansk and Shevchenko in Donetsk.
+Russia claimed to have seized two more Ukrainian villages on Monday, Novoiehorivka in Luhansk and Shevchenko in Donetsk.
 It also made some advances against Ukrainian positions in its own region of Kursk, after a Ukrainian surprise attack expanded its counter-invasion there in the first week of the year.

 As the war remains largely static on the ground, experts have told Al Jazeera that control of airspace and sustainable war finances are more likely to determine who wins.

-Ukraine has recently sounded confident about its ability to continue to withstand Russian attacks while inflicting staggering losses that it believes will wear the Russian army out, lead to a loss of political support for the war in Russia, or outstrip Putin’s financial ability to replace.
+Ukraine has recently sounded confident about its ability to continue to withstand Russian attacks while inflicting staggering losses that it believes will wear the Russian army out, lead to a loss of political support for the war in Russia, or outstrip Putin’s ability to help Russia’s economy recover.

-This year it plans to produce record quantities of its own weapons, bypassing limitations on the use of Western missiles, and creating a $30bn defence industry.
+This year, Ukraine plans to produce record quantities of its own weapons, bypassing limitations on the use of Western missiles, and creating a $30bn defence industry.
 In the past few weeks, its campaign of strategic interdiction in Russia has hit oil refineries and depots, weapons storages and chemical facilities crucial to Russia’s war effort.

 Russia’s defence spending has led to high inflation and a 21 percent central bank interest rate some analysts believe point to financial difficulties ahead for Putin.

-“Moscow now faces a dilemma: the longer it puts off a ceasefire, the greater the risk that credit events – such as corporate and bank bailouts—uncontrollably arise and weaken Moscow’s negotiating leverage,” according to Harvard University economist Craig Kennedy.
+“Moscow now faces a dilemma: the longer it puts off a ceasefire, the greater the risk that credit events – such as corporate and bank bailouts – uncontrollably arise and weaken Moscow’s negotiating leverage,” says Harvard University economist Craig Kennedy.

-On the campaign trail Trump said he planned to contact Putin directly to broker a peace.
+On the campaign trail, Trump said he planned to contact Putin directly to broker peace.

 “President Putin has consistently stated his openness to engagement with international leaders, including the US president, including Donald Trump,” Kremlin spokesman Dmitry Peskov said on January 10.